AsiMrz/AB-Testing/README.md

 So, a little less than half of the players come back one day after installing the game.
 18 percent of the players come back 7 day after installing the game.

-**Why** do we fouce on Retention?
-A common metric in the game industry for how fun and engaging a game is retention.
+**Why do we focus on Retention?** A common metric in the game industry for how fun and engaging a game is retention.
 The higher retention is, the easier it is to retain players and the Game is much more successful.

 It's a small change, but even small changes in retention can have a large impact.
 But while we are certain of the difference in the data, how certain should we be that a gate at level 40 will be worse in the future?